veronicachelu/veronicachelu.github.io/content/authors/admin/_index.md

 bio: 'I’m a Ph.D. student in the Reasoning and Learning Lab at McGill University and Mila, Montreal.'

 # Interests to show in About widget
 interests:
   - reinforcement learning, policy optimization
   - deep/online/lifelong learning
-  - neuroscience, neuroplasticity, psychedelic research
+  - neuroscience, psychedelic research
+  - altered states of consciousness
   - causality

 # Education to show in About widget